Depression Light Therapy

 How does bright light therapy work?
 What do the lights do?

-Light therapy typically uses phototherapy devices, such as light boxes that emit a bright light source with an appropriate light intensity.
+Light therapy typically uses devices such as light boxes that emit a bright light source with an appropriate light intensity.
 The light emitted from a light box is usually meant to mimic natural outdoor light.
 Often, the main trigger for seasonal affective disorder occurs during the dark days of fall and winter.

 Studies show that optimal implementation for light therapy include choosing the right device, implementing a standardized treatment regimen, and performing treatment in the morning.
 Important considerations to make when choosing the right device include finding the right intensity and wavelength (color).
 During treatment, a person usually sits or works about two feet from the box with their eyes open for around 30 minutes each day.